-Given the importance of the Wivenhoe Trail:
+Given the importance of the Wivenhoe Trail, the Town Council will take action to try and ensure that:

-- (i) rights should be secured by ECC and Sustrans over those parts not in public ownership; and - (ii) it should be part of the England Coast Path; and - (iii) accessibility to the Wivenhoe Trail from other parts of Wivenhoe as the Lower Lodge area should be improved; and - (iv) in some places the Trail should be widened to allow people on foot and on bicycles to pass each other more easily; and - (v) its surface should be maintained along its length with a material that is consistent with its natural setting.
+- (i) rights should be secured by ECC and Sustrans over those parts not in public ownership; and it should be part of the England Coast Path; and - (ii) accessibility to the Wivenhoe Trail from other parts of Wivenhoe as the Lower Lodge area should be improved; and - (iii) in some places the Trail should be widened to allow people on foot and on bicycles to pass each other more easily; and - (iv) its surface should be maintained along its length with a material that is consistent with its natural setting.

-15 EMPLOYMENT POLICIES
+15. EMPLOYMENT POLICIES